fivethirtyeight/ap-election-loader/README.md

 ## Replays

 The AP conducts tests of its live results reporting in the weeks leading up to an election.
 With the `record` and `replay` parameters, you can record these tests and replay them at a later time, which is useful for development.
-Recordings are stored on s3, which means you can make them accessible to other developers.
+Recordings can be easily stored on s3, which means you can make them accessible to other developers.

-To record and replay an election test, first create an `s3.yml` config file from the example file provided and fill in your account information.

-Start recording an AP test before it begins, and stop it after the test is over:
+To record an AP test, start recording before the test begins, and stop it after the test is over:

 	ruby crawl.rb --record

-Upload the recording to s3:
+You can now replay that test at any time:

+	ruby crawl.rb --replay

+To store the recording on s3, create an `s3.yml` config file from the example file provided, fill in your account information, and upload it:

 	ruby upload_replay.rb

-Now you can run that replay from any development environment:
+Once uploaded, you can run that replay from any machine that has a corresponding `s3.yml`:

 	ruby crawl.rb --replay